benthomasson/fsm-designer-svg/docs/index.rst

-.. fsm-designer-svg documentation master file, created by sphinx-quickstart.
+.. fsm_designer_svg documentation master file, created by sphinx-quickstart.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to fsm-designer-svg's documentation!
+Welcome to fsm_designer_svg's documentation!
 ====================================================================

 Contents: